Amberley Snyder

 Amberley Snyder (born January 29, 1991) is an American Professional rodeo cowgirl who specializes in barrel racing.
 She also competed in pole bending and breakaway roping.
 In 2010, Snyder suffered a car crash that paralyzed her from the waist down.
-It took months of therapy and tears before she finally adjusted, after her first ride on Power (her horse) she wouldnt go into the arena, until she got interviewed on the news.
+It took months of therapy and tears before she finally adjusted, after her first ride on Power (her horse) she wouldn't go into the arena, until she got interviewed on the news.
 She eventually adapted to the injury and kept competing.
 In 2015, she competed at a high level when she won a fan exemption to compete at The American Rodeo.
 Snyder is now a motivational speaker.

 Early life

 Amberley Snyder was born on January 29, 1991, in California to Tina and Cory Snyder.
 She is the second-oldest of her five siblings, Ashley, JC, Taylor, Aubrey, and Autumn.

 Rodeo career

 Snyder first rode a horse at the age of three and began competing in rodeo barrel racing when she was seven years old.
 After that, she spent summer weekends barrel racing, pole bending, and breakaway roping.
 She won the 2009 All-Around Cowgirl World Championship in the National Little Britches Rodeo Association.
 She was the 2009–2010 Utah State FFA President.